 Despite being used so frequently throughout the club’s history, contrasting red numbers haven’t been seen on a United home shirt since the 1992/93 campaign.

-That year, Kevin Keegan’s side gained promotion to the Premier League by winning the second tier title.
+That year, Kevin Keegan’s side gained promotion to the Premier League by winning the second tier title - just as Rafa Benítez's side have.
 The Entertainers era was beginning in earnest.

-One of the club’s most popular home shirts of all time hails form the peak of the Entertainers era, with the 1995 to 1997 design remaining a firm fans’ favourite.
+One of the club’s most popular home shirts of all time hails from the peak of the Entertainers era, with the 1995 to 1997 design remaining a firm fans’ favourite.

 The new shirt adopts a similar grandad collar, with a simple, smart black neckline and single button fastening.

-The classic design continues into the shorts, with plain black chosen - just as it has been since 1920 (and some earlier variations before that).
+The classic design continues into the shorts.
+A simple, plain black has been chosen - just as it has been since 1920 (and some earlier variations before that).

 The shorts feature the club’s anniversary crest and a white PUMA logo, while players’ match kit will also feature red Premier League numbers.

 Plain black with a white turnover is a classic Newcastle United look.